chisumo2016/task/resources.md

         . gate
         . policy recommended
              php artisan make:policy TaskPolicy
-# APPLY AUTHORIZATION USING LARAVEL POLICIES TO PROTECT TEH
+# APPLY AUTHORIZATION USING LARAVEL POLICIES TO PROTECT THE OTHER USER TASKS